Exploring the conditions for sustainability with open-ended innovation: Materials and Methods

-\item Compute the updated threshold $\tau$, and check whether the next technology satisfies the activation condition given by Eq.~\ref{eq:tau_theta_gamma}: $\tau_{n_s + 1} \leq \tau$;
+\item Compute the updated threshold $\kappa$, and check whether the next technology satisfies the activation condition given by Eq.~\ref{eq:kappa}, $\kappa_{I_{act} + 1} \leq \kappa$;

 \item If the condition is violated, stop the process and proceed to the next realization.
-Store the current values of the environment, population, and the last successfully activated $\tau_t$.
+Store the current values of the environment, population, and the last successfully activated $\kappa_{I_{act}}$.
 Otherwise, return to step *. \end{itemize} \end{enumerate}

-The algorithm yields, for each realization, the final number of active technologies $n_s$, the equilibrium values of $E$ and $N$, and the highest accepted value of $\tau_t$.
-We performed 100 realizations for each set of parameters.
+The algorithm yields, for each realization, the final number of active technologies $I_{act}$, the equilibrium values of $\epsilon$ and $\eta$, and the maximum accepted value of $\kappa_i$.
+We performed 100 realizations for each value of $\alpha$ or $\beta$.